 MAN 300: Principles of Management - 3 Credit Hours

 This module delves into the analytical and interpersonal aspects of management.
-Students will study the roles of a manager and explore various areas, including planning, organizing, leading, and controlling in a variety of organizations including profit and not-for-profit organizations.
+Students will study the roles of a manager and explore various areas, including planning, organizing, leading, and controlling in both profit and not-for-profit organizations.
 The module delves into the diverse management theories, touching upon leadership, motivation, and communication and their application in the daily life of a manager role.
-The module serves as a foundation for students’ business management journey.
+The module serves as a foundation for students' business management journey.

 MAR 305: Introduction to Marketing - 3 Credit Hours